-The experience of visiting Tikal is certainly enhanced by the surroundings.
-Steep pyramids rise above the jungle's lush green canopy and birds, monkeys, and other wildlife that frequent the area.
+The experience of visiting Tikal is enhanced by the surroundings.
+Steep pyramids rise above the jungle's lush green canopy populated by birds, monkeys, and other wildlife.
 Tikal National Park, which encompasses the ruins, is a biosphere reserve, protecting rainforest and wildlife habitat.

 Accommodation: Where to Stay in Tikal National Park

-Antigua Guatemala, most often referred to simply as Antigua, is one of the highlights of Guatemala and certainly one of the most beautiful cities in Central America.
-Set amid surrounding volcanoes, this former capital of Guatemala offers a unique glimpse of a city unblemished by modern day concrete buildings and high rises.
-Here, the cobbled streets are lined with lovely old colonial buildings, some of which show evidence of the earthquakes that have contributed to the city's history.
-Everywhere in the old city center are grand churches and convents.
+Antigua Guatemala, often referred to simply as Antigua, is one of the highlights of Guatemala and certainly one of the most beautiful cities in Central America.
+Surrounded by three volcanoes, this former capital of Guatemala offers a unique glimpse of a city unblemished by modern day concrete buildings and high-rises.

 While many of the buildings have been completely restored, some reveal cracks caused by past earthquakes, and some have been reduced to ruins.
-In many cases the ruins have been creatively incorporated into more recently constructed buildings, some of which are now hotels.
-The city has many interesting museums to explore, along with beautiful old convents that are open to visitors.
+In many cases, the ruins have been creatively incorporated into more recently constructed buildings, some of which are now hotels.
+The city has interesting museums to explore along with beautiful old convents that are open to visitors.

 Accommodation: Where to Stay in Antigua

-Over the years Atitlán has attracted many expats with an interest in alternative lifestyles.
-There are all kinds of spiritual or new age centers offering everything from yoga to metaphysical pursuits.
-There are also several places offering Spanish lessons, many of which are in unique and often rustic facilities where learning takes place in outdoor settings.
+Over the years, Atitlán has attracted many expats with an interest in alternative lifestyles.
+Spiritual or new age centers offer everything from yoga to metaphysical pursuits.
+If you are considering learning Spanish, schools are available and very reasonably priced.

 Accommodation: Where to Stay near Lake Atitlán